How School District Boundaries Work on Long Island

 - Former farming communities

-- Railroad expansion
+- Railroad expansion and station-centered growth

-- Post-World War II suburban growth
+- Post-World War II suburban development

 Why Two Neighboring Homes Can Be in Different Districts